oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForArchive.md

 If you  did not do the capture log for processing, or deleted the logging namespace at the end of that module you will need to create a namespace for this module.

-As with elsewhere in the labs we'll install this in it's own namespace.
+As with elsewhere in the labs we do this module in it's own namespace.

 - In the cloud console type :
   - `kubectl create namespace logging`